Shrey-4s/library-management-system/README.md

 A web-based application designed for public libraries to manage books, members, and borrowing records efficiently.
 Includes role-based access for librarians (admins) and users like students, teachers, and the general public.

 ## Current Stage
+- Frontend development phase (Sprint in progress)
+- Completed previous sprint:
   - Database schema diagram
   - Entity-Relationship (E-R) diagram
   - Use case diagram
   - Functional and non-functional requirements identified

 ## Features
 - **Admin Functions:** Manage books, members, and borrowing records.